 Check Description

-Quick Check (continued) ■ Video Templates:
+Quick Check Video Templates:

-■ Play time
+(continued) Play time

 ■ Frame rate

-■ Bitrate
+Bitrate

-■ Data partitioning (MPEG-4, H.264)
+Data partitioning (MPEG-4, H.264)

-■ AC Prediction (MPEG-4)
+AC Prediction (MPEG-4)

-■ Forward Prediction (VC1 and MPEG-4)
+Forward Prediction (VC1 and MPEG-4)

-■ Bidirectional Prediction (VC1 and MPEG-4)
+Bidirectional Prediction (VC1 and MPEG-4)

-■ Loop Filter (VC1)
+Loop Filter (VC1)

-■ Copyright extension (MPEG-2)
+Copyright extension (MPEG-2)

-■ First GOP closed
+First GOP closed

 ■ GOP interval

-All quality tests: Black frames Freeze frame Loss of Chroma Letterbox Pillarbox Blockiness Luma Limit Violation RGB Component Violation Quantization
+All quality tests: Black frames Freeze frame Loss of Chroma Letterbox Pillarbox Blockiness Luma Limit Violation RGB Component Violation Quantization Audio Templates:

-■ Audio Templates:

-■ Play time
+Play timeBitrate

-■ Bitrate
+Bitrate All quality tests:

+Silence

+Mute

-All quality tests: Silence Mute Peak level maximum Peak level minimum
+Peak level maximum Peak level minimum

+Clipping

-Clipping Test tone
+Test tone

-Description This rule can be used to limit the number of video alerts raised.
-It is not possible to turn off this check; however the value can be set to a maximum of 10,000.
-Selecting the "Terminate processing if limit is exceeded" checkbox causes file processing to stop if the alert limit is exceeded.
-In this case, certain stream properties that require the whole file to be processed (such as length of stream) are not reported.
-Similarly, end of stream test cases will not be executed.
-If the checkbox is not cleared, processing will proceed to completion but any further video alerts will be suppressed and not shown.
-In either case, an alert will be raised, indicating that further alerts will not be raised.
-If the alert limit has been exceeded, fatal alerts will still be displayed.
-Note that the Individual Alert limit can be used to prevent the results being swamped by a particular video alert.
-This rule can be used to limit the number of video alerts with the same ID.
-This prevents the results being swamped by a particular video alert.
-It is not possible to turn off this check; however, the value can be set to a maximum of 10,000.
-This value should be kept lower than the Alert limit value, since the latter takes precedence.
-This check will either require or prohibit interlaced coding (not available for H.263).
-Used to check the play time of the video elementary stream.
+Interlace This check will either require or prohibit interlaced coding (not available for H.263).

+Check Description Play time Used to check the play time of the video elementary stream.
 Defined as the presentation time of the last video frame in display order.
-Multiple sets (see page 73) of valid values can be defined for this rule.
-Tests the video resolution (frame width by frame height) in pixels.
+Multiple sets (see page 87) of valid values can be defined for this rule.
+Encoded Picture Size Tests the video resolution (frame width by frame height) in pixels.
 The size reported is used to encode the picture.
 For some codecs, this size may be different to the intended display size of the picture.
 Frame width is defined as the coded video frame width reported by the first stream header only.
 Frame height is defined as the coded video frame height reported by the first stream header only.
 For interlaced video, encoded picture size is the height of the reconstructed frame (twice the field height).
-Multiple sets (see page 73) of valid values can be defined for this rule.
-Tests the color depth (bits per sample) of the decoded video.
+Multiple sets (see page 87) of valid values can be defined for this rule.
+Color depth Tests the color depth (bits per sample) of the decoded video.
 This is usually 8, but may be higher in some standards (not available for H.263, MPEG-2 or DV25).
-Tests the average frame rate (calculated as <frames- 1="">/<duration>) of the video sequence.
-This check does not use any declared frame rate in the stream header.</duration></frames-> Multiple sets (see page 73) of valid values can be defined for this rule.
-Tests the average bit rate of the video elementary stream, calculated as <stream_size>/<duration>.
-This check does not apply buffer analysis rules.</duration></stream_size> Multiple sets (see page 73) of valid values can be defined for this rule.
-Tests the aspect ratio of the intended display dimensions of the video stream.
+Frame size check Tests whether the number of bytes consumed for each encoded video frame is within the user specified minimum and maximum number of bytes.
+In the case H.264 and MPEG-2 video templates, frame type will be mentioned as part of the rule.
+Frame type can be "Any", "I", "P", or "B".
+All frames would be checked, if "Any" is selected for the frame type.
+In these templates, multiple sets of valid values can be defined for this test.
+Currently, frame type selection will not be available for other video formats and there will not be support for configuring multiple sets of values.
+Frame rate Tests the average frame rate (calculated as <frames- 1="">/<duration>) of the video sequence.
+This check does not use any declared frame rate in the stream header.</duration></frames-> Multiple sets (see page 87) of valid values can be defined for this rule.
+Bit rate Tests the average bit rate of the video elementary stream, calculated as <stream_size>/<duration>.
+This check does not apply buffer analysis rules.</duration></stream_size> Multiple sets (see page 87) of valid values can be defined for this rule.
+Peak bit rate check Tests whether the average bit rate calculated every second is within the user specified bit rate value.
+Display Aspect Ratio Tests the aspect ratio of the intended display dimensions of the video stream.
 According to the codec being used, this depends upon a combination of the indicated display aspect ratio in the stream, the indicated pixel aspect ratio, and the frame size (in pixels).
 Consequently, this will not necessarily correspond to the actual resulting aspect ratio on all display devices.
-The mechanism used for detecting the MPEG-2 display aspect ratio is documented in more detail in the section Video Checks Specific to MPEG-2 Standard (see page 91).
-Multiple sets (see page 73) of valid values can be defined for this rule.
+The mechanism used for detecting the MPEG-2 display aspect ratio is documented in more detail in the section Video Checks Specific to MPEG-2 Standard (see page 110) .
+Multiple sets (see page 87) of valid values can be defined for this rule.